micabad/Hackintosh-Opencore-Catalina-Acer-E5-476G/README.md

 # Hackintosh-Opencore-Catalina-Acer-E5-476G
 This is a repository of Hackintosh files on my Acer E5 476G Laptop.
 I am using Opencore Bootloader and Catalina version of MacOs.
+I dont know if the kernels might work on other version of MacOS.
+That's why I'm not going to update to Big Sur soon.

 Specification
 - Laptop: Acer E5 476G
 - CPU: Intel Core i5-8250u (Kabylake-R / 8th Gen)